hostingwithdocker/hostingwithdocker/README.md

 ## STOP
+- stop only
+  run `stop.sh`

+- stop and remove everything
-- run `stop-and-remove.sh` #TODO double check that this command only stopped the containers listed in docker-compose.yml
+  run `stop-and-remove.sh` #TODO double check that this command only stopped the containers listed in docker-compose.yml